 We are a medical device company focusing on the development and commercialization of our proprietary MicroNet stent platform technology for the treatment of complex coronary and vascular disease.
 A stent is an expandable "scaffold-like" device, usually constructed of a metallic material, that is inserted into an artery to expand the inside passage and improve blood flow.
 Our MicroNet, a micron mesh sleeve, is wrapped over a stent to provide embolic protection in stenting procedures.
-Our initial MGuard coronary products are marketed for use in patients with acute coronary syndromes, notably acute myocardial infarction (heart attack) and saphenous vein graft coronary interventions (bypass surgery).
+Our initial MGuard coronary products (MGuard and MGuard Prime Embolic Protection Stent (EPS)) are marketed for use in patients with acute coronary syndromes, notably acute myocardial infarction (heart attack) and saphenous vein graft coronary interventions (bypass surgery).

-We market and sell our bare-metal based MGuard coronary products in the European Union, Southeast Asia, India, Latin America and Israel.
-In October 2007, our first generation MGuard coronary product combining the MicroNet with a stainless steel stent received CE mark approval for the treatment of coronary artery disease in the European Union.
+We market and sell our bare-metal MGuard products in the European Union, Southeast Asia, India, Latin America and Israel.
+In October 2007, our first generation MGuard stent combining the MicroNet with a stainless steel stent received CE mark approval for the treatment of coronary artery disease in the European Union.
 We subsequently replaced the stainless steel stent with a more advanced cobalt-chromium based stent.
-Our cobalt-chromium based MGuard coronary product is referred to as the MGuard Prime and, unless otherwise indicated, in this prospectus supplement, references to bare-metal MGuard coronary products are to both our initial stainless steel based MGuard coronary product and our more current cobalt-chromium based MGuard Prime.
-MGuard Prime received CE mark approval in the European Union in October 2010 for improving luminal diameter and providing embolic protection.
+Our cobalt-chromium based MGuard coronary product is referred to as the MGuard Prime EPS and, unless otherwise indicated, in this prospectus supplement, references to bare-metal MGuard coronary stents are to both our initial stainless steel based MGuard coronary product and our more current cobalt-chromium based MGuard Prime EPS.
+MGuard Prime EPS received CE mark approval in the European Union in October 2010 for improving luminal diameter and providing embolic protection.

-In October 2014, we launched a limited market release of our CGuard carotid embolic prevention system (EPS) in certain European countries.
+In October 2014, we launched a limited market release of our CGuard carotid embolic prevention system ("EPS") in certain European countries.
 CGuard EPS combines MicroNet and a self-expandable nitinol stent in a single device to treat carotid artery disease.
 CGuard EPS received CE mark approval in the European Union in March 2013.
+In January 2015, we received CE mark approval for our CGuard RX rapid exchange delivery system for its Micronet covered embolic prevention system.
+The new RX delivery system will enable clinicians to place the CGuard technology using an easy-to-use, and familiar, delivery system.
+The CGuard MicroNet mesh covered carotid stent remains unchanged.

 We are also developing a pipeline of other products and additional applications by leveraging our MicroNet technology.
-Among the products in development is a coronary stent product incorporating drug-eluting (drug-coated) stents with MicroNet, for which we anticipate proceeding with animal testing in the fourth calendar quarter of 2014.
-We also intend to explore possible new applications of our technology in other vascular procedures and interventional medical specialties, specifically peripheral, neurovascular and renal procedures.
+Among the products in development is a coronary stent product incorporating drug-eluting (drug-coated) stents with MicroNet, for which in vivo pre-clinical testing began in the fourth calendar quarter of 2014 and will continue through 2015.
+We also intend to explore possible new applications of our technology in other vascular procedures and interventional medical specialties, specifically peripheral and neurovascular procedures.